phil294/GitLG/README.md

             "As a view in the Source Control side nav section.
 You will also be able to drag it to any other place in the interface."
         ]
     },
+    "git-log--graph.group-branch-remotes": {
+        "description": "If active, branches and their origins will be merged into a single branch-tip bubble, but only if there is no ambiguity.", "type": "boolean",
+        "default": true
+    },
     "git-log--graph.hide-quick-branch-tips": {
         "description": "If active, the area at the top with the dotted branch lines and git status will not be shown anymore.", "type": "boolean",